primaTime/api-doc/rest/authentication.md

 }
 ```

-Once you have been authorized via the Basic access authentication, you should use the token in any API resource you are planning to use.
+Once you have been authenticated by the [Basic access authentication](http://en.wikipedia.org/wiki/Basic_access_authentication),
+you don't need the API key.
+You can use the token to access any API resources you are planning to use.

-#### Example
+#### Token example

 		GET http://{tenant}.api.primaerp.com/v1/time/projects?token=c0e0c951-40d5-4e4a-9789-6524c1d2f80d

 ## Authentication with a Secret key

 The secret key is an alternative authentication solution which does not require the user's credentials.
-It is sent via the basic authentication where it replaces the username.
+It is sent by the basic authentication where is replaced the username with a Secret key.
+You have to use the same login resource as in the example above.
 A password is not needed.

-The secret key is created via the [secretkey resource](../resources/core/secretkey.md)
+The secret key is created by the [secretkey resource](../resources/core/secretkey.md)

 #### Syntax